adrianoaguiar/Magento-RMA-Module/README.md

 Maximum flexibility to support your business growth

-##Starter version

-The FREE starter version for Magento Community offers an "install and go" solution including following logistics features:
-(1) Self postage and send by the customer is the most simple return option.
-You don’t need a carrier contract for it and it can be used in every country.
-The customer receives a clear return label with the RMA number in barcode to send the return (e.g. via the local postal office).
-Despite there is no track & trace integration with a carrier, this solution offers many advantages in combination with the RMA Module.
-As the return has been registered you know that it is returning.
-And the status of the returns processing is visible to the customer.
-The RMA Module enables you to offer a controlled returns process with this commonly used return option.
-(2) Warehouse returns handling can be done in the Magento backend with the "internal processing" option.
-All RMAs that have been checked in are directly available in the standard Credit Memo for restock and refund.
-Internal processing offers you a "just-2-clicks" RMA process in your Magento admin panel.

 ##Easy sign up

 With your new RMA Module from 12Return your returns process is future proof.
 Improve customer service, decrease costs and improve overview and control over the end-to-end returns process.
-You can download the module at Magento Connect and directly [sign up](http://signup.12return.eu/) and create an account with us.
+You can download the module here and directly [sign up](http://signup.12return.eu/) and create an account with us.
 See our [plans and prices](http://12return.nl/en/platform/plans-prices/).
 Welcome to 12Return.